sailikhithk/Developer-Town-challenge/README.md

   - [x] Use TypeScript for type safety
   - [x] Implement proper error handling and logging

-- [x] Preparation for AWS Deployment
+- [ ] Preparation for AWS Deployment
-  - [x] Create Lambda function handler (lambda.py)
+  - [ ] Create Lambda function handler (lambda.py)
-  - [x] Prepare backend for DynamoDB integration (for production use)
+  - [ ] Prepare backend for DynamoDB integration (for production use)
-  - [x] Set up build process for frontend deployment to S3
+  - [ ] Set up build process for frontend deployment to S3

 ## Additional Considerations and Future Improvements (If time permits)

+- [x] Implement caching for SWAPI requests to improve performance
 - [ ] Enhance security with JWT implementation
 - [ ] Add comprehensive unit and integration tests
 - [ ] Set up CI/CD pipeline for automated testing and deployment
 - [ ] Implement logging and monitoring solutions for production
-- [ ] Add caching strategies to improve performance
 - [ ] Implement pagination for the starships list
 - [ ] Further improve responsive design for various device sizes
 - [ ] Enhance accessibility features